CodeNKoffee/unsub.ai/README.md

 1. Create a feature branch (`feature/amazing-feature`).
 2. Commit your changes (Conventional Commits preferred).
 3. Open a Pull Request against `main`.

+## The Economics of Lifetime Deals
+We are often asked: *"How can you offer a Lifetime Deal for $99 when AI costs money?"*

+The answer lies in **Model Efficiency**.
+We use Groq's Llama 3 8B engine for summarization, which offers incredible intelligence at a fraction of the cost of larger models.

+**The Math (Llama 3 8B Unit Economics):**
+*   **Cost per 1,000 Emails**: ~$0.03
+*   **Yearly Cost (Heavy User, 18k emails/yr)**: ~$0.54

+A $99 lifetime payment covers roughly **183 years** of heavy usage.
+This allows us to offer a sustainable "Founder's Offer" while generating the cash flow needed to build the future of Unsub AI.

 ---